JessaLi95/100-projects-of-python/src/project-8-silent-auction/README.md

 # Secret auction
 _!!!
-This code only works in replit.com, because there is no [clean_screen() function](https://www.py4u.net/discuss/236233) can be defined in Python IDEs._
+This code only works in replit.com, because there is no [clean_screen() function](https://www.py4u.net/discuss/236233) that can be defined in Python IDEs._

 1. Append to dictionary
 ```commandline